electricimp/Rocky/README.md

 Middleware allows you to easily (and scalably) add new functionality to your request handlers.
 Middleware can be attached at either a global level through [Rocky.use](#rocky_use), or at the route level with [Rocky.Route.use](#route_use).
 Middlewares are invoked before the main request handler and can aid in debugging, data validation, and more!

-Middlewares are functions that a single parameter - a [Rocky.Context](#context) object.
-Middlewares can transform the context object, respond the the request, or take no action at all.
+Middlewares are invoked with a single parameter - a [Rocky.Context](#context) object.
+Middlewares can be used to transform the context object, respond the the request, or take no action at all.

 Responding to a request in a middleware prevents further middlewares and event handlers (such as authorize, onAuthorized, etc) from executing.

 In the following example, we create a middleware that logs debug information for all incoming requests: